 Sydney loves a hidden bar, a secret menu, a discreet pop-up event.
-Maybe the city will also add “hidden library” to that list with the opening of the underground Green Square library, which is launching officially on Saturday October 27.
+Maybe the city will also add “hidden library” to that list with the arrival of the underground Green Square library.

 The library’s subterranean design, which is by architecture studio Stewart Hollenstein in partnership with Stewart Architecture, is no mere novelty.